-Contact your water wholesaler first to see if they can help.
+Contact your water wholesaler - and check their website/social media - first, to see if they have any extra details and can help.
 They’ll be able to advise on any problems they’re aware of on the network, such as leaks, pipe bursts or repairs.
 They can also say what actions they’re taking to get them resolved as well as whether they’re able to deliver additional water, though this is normally only the case for Category 1 sensitive sites, such as hospitals.

 We’ve got further information below on alternative water suppliers if water stops on-site - though it’s worth having an emergency contingency plan in place for your business - ahead of any interruption to supplies on-site - so you will know where you’ll source additional water, if it’s needed.